 Most existing client tools that target SQL Server can seamlessly target SQL Server running on Linux.
 Some tools might have a specific version requirement to work well with Linux.
 For a full list of SQL Server tools, see SQL Tools and Utilities for SQL Server.

 Latest versions for all packages

 This section lists the latest versions of each package per distribution, for SQL Server 2017.
-The following table shows the most recent release, which is CU 31.
+The following table shows the most recent release, which is CU 31 GDR.
 For full release history, see Release history for SQL Server 2017.

 - As of CU 4, SQL Server Agent is no longer installed as a separate package.
 It is installed with the Database Engine package and must be enabled to use.

 - The mssql-server-is package isn't supported on SUSE in this release.
-See SQL Server Integration Services (SSIS) for more information.
+For more information, see SQL Server Integration Services (SSIS).